Frequently Asked Questions

 report due?
 What information must the report contain?

 Answer: The report is due no later than March 15 of each year.
-The Department has developed an electronic Annual SIU Report form, which is accessible through a secured application, "Frauds SIU" on the Department's portal Web site.
+Annual Reports should be submitted electronically through the secured application, “Frauds SIU”, on the Department’s portal Web site.
 Instructions for electronic filing can be found on the Web site.

 Answer: The Plan must include the name, title, job description and geographical location of each investigator in the SIU.
 Insurers must demonstrate that investigators meet the specific education or experience qualifications specified by Section 409 (b)(3) and Regulation 95 86.6(c).
 Among these qualifications is an associate's or bachelor's degree in criminal justice or a related field such as police science, forensic science, government/public administration, security management and pre-law.